MicrosoftDocs/Viva/Viva/glint/setup/mto-faq.md

 **If source tenants aren't Microsoft Entra ID tenants:**
 - Add users directly to the target tenant.
-- An MTO policy and user sync isn't needed because these users have the target tenant as their home tenant in Entra.
+- An MTO policy and user sync aren't needed because these users have the target tenant as their home tenant in Entra.

 ## Can set up one tenant now and add others later?
 Yes.
 If you currently have multiple tenants, you can migrate and access Glint with your primary tenant to start with.

 ## Are there any licensing requirements?
 Yes.
-P1 licensing is required for MTO set up.
+P1 licensing is required for MTO setup.
 [Learn more](https://go.microsoft.com/fwlink/?linkid=2282509).

 ## Are there any additional costs associated with enabling MTO?
 No.